microsoft/RoomAliveToolkit/README.md

 Briefly:

 - A 'user view' off-screen render is peformed.
-This the 'target' or 'desired' visual the user should see after projection  onto a possibly non-flat surface.
+This is the 'target' or 'desired' visual the user should see after projection  onto a possibly non-flat surface.
 When rendering 3D virtual objects, this will likely require the user's head position.
 - A graphics projection matrix is assembled for each projector in the ensemble.
-This uses the projector intrinsics, and, because the principle point of the projector is most likely not at the center of the projected image, uses an 'off-center' or 'oblique' style perspective projection matrix.
+This uses the projector intrinsics, and, because the principal point of the projector is most likely not at the center of the projected image, uses an 'off-center' or 'oblique' style perspective projection matrix.
 - The projector's projection matrix is combined with calibrated projector and depth camera pose information to create a transformation matrix mapping a 3D point in the coordinate frame of a given depth camera to a 3D point in the projector's view volume.
 - A second transformation matrix is assembled, mapping a point in a given depth camera's coordinate system to the user's view volume.
 This is used to compute the texture coordinates into the 'user view' (above) associated with each 3D depth camera point.
 - Vertex and geometry shaders use the above transformations to render a depth image to transformed vertices and texture coordinates for a given projector and a given depth camera.
 Essentially, the shaders render the receiving surface of the projected light, with a texture that is calcuated to match the 'user view' from the user's point of view, as projected by the projector.